juninhopo/juninhopo.com/views/index.md

 ![Darlan Jr.](/image/darlan.png)

 This is the personal website of Darlan Jr. He is a Full Stack Developer from Brazil, currently working at [Woovi](https://woovi.com/).
 One of his passions is open source software and development tools.
 He is an active contributor to open source projects and a strong advocate for developer productivity tools.
+In the past also on a large scale on [Stone / Ton](https://www.ton.com.br/)

 ## Details